richardthorp/Festival-Faces/README.md

 The contact page is kept very simple, with an invitation to email the business or if prefered use the contact form to send an enquiry.
 The contact form uses form validation to ensure appropriate responses have been entered, such as the use of an @ charactor in the email address field.
 On screens 768 pixels or wider, and attractive image of a facepainter testing paint on her arm whilst surrounded by paints and brushes is displayed.
 This is a nice way to fill the space and further reinforce the authentic and creative nature of the business.

 #### Potential Future Features
 * A hero video in place of the three images found on the home page.
-This would be an improved method of quickly establishing the businesses purpose and ethos.
+This would be an improved method of quickly establishing the business' purpose and ethos.
 * An alternative to the modal code found in the Gallery page.
 Using Javascript, the code could be much more readable and maintainable.
 * A thank you message in the form of a modal when the user sends an enquiry through the contact form.
 * A form that can give an immediate quote for potential customers by taking in variables such as location, number of guests and length of event and outputting an estimated price.